 It’s a romantic image: you’re rolling down the freeway in a convertible with the top down, hair blowing in the breeze with nothing but the open road ahead of you.
 While driving in a convertible can be fun and exhilarating the question should be asked: How Safe are Convertibles?
 Over the years, there have been many supposed horror stories about car accidents involving rollover crashes and passengers flying out of their seats in convertible cars.
 Interestingly, convertibles were almost banned in the U.S. in the 1960s due to these safety concerns but it never happened.

-What is the Danger of a Rollover Accident in a Convertible?
+Are convertibles safe?
+What is the danger of a rollover accident in a convertible?

-The truth is that the real danger is being involved in a rollover car accident at all.
+For those considering a convertible, they may be wondering, “are convertibles more dangerous than other types of vehicles?”
+The question is really about the safety of convertibles in rollover accidents.
 Statistically, 20 percent of car crashes with a fatal outcome involve a vehicle being overturned while only five percent of car accidents involve a rollover.
 This translates to a very high rate of car accident deaths from a small percentage of vehicle rollovers.
-The main reason that a rollover is so dangerous is the risk that passengers will fly out of their seats; clearly this could happen easily if the person is not wearing a seatbelt.
-Many cars are now built with padded roofs to help protect the head should they be released from their seat in a rollover accident but this doesn’t help passengers in a convertible.
+The main reason that a rollover is so dangerous is the risk that passengers will fly out of their seats; which is very likely if a driver or passenger is not wearing a seat belt.
+Many cars are now built with padded roofs to help protect the head should a driver or passenger be released from their seat in a rollover accident but this doesn’t help passengers in a convertible.
 A person ejected from their seat in a convertible vehicle is likely to receive very serious or life threatening injuries.

 BMW installs a hidden rollover safety system in its 325Ci that includes high-strength bars that spring up in less than 110 milliseconds if the vehicle overturns.
 It also has a strengthened windscreen surround that is less likely to buckle under pressure in an accident.